publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch60/schIV/m__us_usc_t15_s3394.md

     (b) __Commission curtailment authority__

-        The limitation under subsection (a) of this section shall not affect the authority of the Commission to enforce any curtailment of deliveries of natural gas under the Natural Gas Act \[[15 U.S.C.
+        The limitation under subsection (a) shall not affect the authority of the Commission to enforce any curtailment of deliveries of natural gas under the Natural Gas Act \[[15 U.S.C.
 717][/us/usc/t15/s717] et seq.\].

 ([Pub.
 L. 95–621, title IV, § 404][/us/pl/95/621/s404], Nov.
 9, 1978, [92 Stat.
 3396][/us/stat/92/3396].)